awslabs/amazon-quicksight-embedding-sdk/README.md

     FRAME_STARTED: invoked just before the iframe is created
     FRAME_MOUNTED: invoked after the iframe is appended into the experience container
     FRAME_LOADED: invoked after iframe element emited the `load` event
+    FRAME_REMOVED: invoked after iframe element is removed from the DOM

 `WarnChangeEventName`s